ypinhsuan/tp/docs/UserGuide.md

 title: User Guide
 ---

-As a Computer Science teaching assistant, the traditional approach of managing students within your class would be to manually record their learning progress and attendance.
-However, as you will notice after some time, manual students tracking is unnecessarily time-consuming.
-This is why we have created Tutor's Pet.

-Tutor’s Pet is a desktop application that helps you reduce the amount of time you spend on administrative tasks as a teaching assistant.
-It allows you to keep track of the students in your classes, and record both their attendance and participation scores.

 * Table of Contents
 {:toc}

+## Introduction

+Tutor's Pet is a **student management application** for teaching assistants in NUS Computing.
+Tutor's Pet reduces the amount of time you spend on administrative tasks as a teaching assistant.
+It is a one stop solution to keep track of your classes, students, and their progress.

+As a teaching assistant, administrative chores such as attendance taking and grading students' participation can be troublesome with existing solutions such as spreadsheets.
+This is why we have created _Tutor's Pet, a solution for teaching assistants, by students._

+## About

+This user guide provides documentation on the installation and usage of Tutor's Pet.
+It also provides a comprehensive list of features available to you and includes a quick-start section that helps you get started.

 --------------------------------------------------------------------------------------------------------------------